sustained/dev.to-article-sources/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app.md

+> Something missing or incorrect?
+This [article's source is on Github](https://github.com/sustained/dev.to-article-sources/).
+>
+> Please feel free to [open an issue](https://github.com/sustained/dev.to-article-sources/issues/new) or [send a PR](https://github.com/sustained/dev.to-article-sources/compare).

 # Sforzando

 ![A picture of the musical symbol known as sforzando which translates roughly to "sudden force", from Italian subito forzando and is a direction to heavily accent a note or chord, playing it much more strongly/loudly than the surrounding ones.](https://raw.githubusercontent.com/sustained/dev.to-article-sources/master/media/sforzando-an-interactive-music-theory-harmony-learning-experimentation-app/sforzando.jpg)